 In light of the above, a biblical definition of “just war” is possible.
 The Bible describes a just war as one that:

 (1) fought for a good cause;

-(3) fought by legal authorities.
+(3) fought by legitimate authorities.

-Are preemptive strikes permissible?
+Are preemptive wars permissible?

 - The Bible said that the Israelites could take back their land without being provoked, and it also said that they could attack the seven Canaanite nations first.

-- The book of Deuteronomy says that Israeli territory can’t be attacked and that foreign communities can be attacked first.
+- The book of Deuteronomy says that Israeli territory can’t be attacked, and that foreign communities can be attacked first.

 The Christian Perspective on War